 Do I take oranges for half time or is that a thing of the past?

 Now.
 If your little ones are football mad like mine apparently are.
 Or you fancy doing something different with your October half term why not book them in for some FA qualified coaching provided by “Shooting Stars”

-Hotel Football are running their second football camp through the Autumn half term.
-(22nd,24th,25th, 26th October)
+Hotel Football are running their second football camp through the Half Term

 The first opened by hotel co owner and former Manchester United star Phil Neville one was such a hit in the summer that they have decided to bring it back for the autumn.